jyoung4242/articles/pathfinding/pathfindingpart2.md

 ### Example

+Let's start with this example graph network.

 ![alt text](image-17.png)

-Let's start with this example graph network.
 We will manage our walkthrough two lists, one for open nodes,and one for checked nodes.
 Black nodes represent nodes that are not traversable.

-Let's define our start and stop nodes as indicated by the green s node and the blue e node.
+Let's define our start and stop nodes as indicated by the green S node and the blue E node.

 The first step of A\* algorithm is costing all the nodes, and let's see if we can show this easily.